About this course

 Numerical Methods

-This module provides an in depth coverage of key numerical analysis methods to solve practical mathematical problems that occur throughout engineering.
-Computer programming tools using MATLAB will be used to solve a range of practical engineering problems...
+This module provides an in-depth coverage of key numerical analysis methods that are used to solve practical everyday problems that occur throughout engineering.
+You will learn the theory underlying these methods and how to code algorithms for these metho...

 Soil Mechanics